datatrans/docs.pci-proxy.com/supported_credit_cards.md

 | JCB | JCB |
 | Maestro | MAU |

-Please let us know, if you like to add a specific card brand.
+Please let us know, if you would like to add a specific card brand.

 ![](Card Brands.jpg)